coterone/RegexTutorial/README.md

-# TechBlog - Byte Brilliance
+# Regex Tutorial - Data Validation
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 Gist Tutorial that explains a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does.
 This Tutorial breaks down Regex for Data validation.